UK band Ultrasound rises from ashes of 90s implosion

-DURHAM, England (Reuters) - Rock and roll is full of cautionary tales - of excess, break-ups and missed opportunities.
+DURHAM, England, Oct 15 (Reuters) - Rock and roll is full of cautionary tales - of excess, break-ups and missed opportunities.

 British indie band Ultrasound, touted as the “next big thing” in the 1990s only to sink without trace following bitter bust-ups, reports of in-band infidelity and “creative differences”, fits the bill neatly.